Cray-HPE/docs-csm/upgrade/Upgrade_Management_Nodes_and_CSM_Services.md

 ## Introduction

-This document guides an administrator through the upgrade of Cray Systems Management from v1.4 to v1.5.
+This document guides an administrator through the upgrade of Cray Systems Management from version 1.4 or later to version 1.5.
 When upgrading a system, follow this top-level file from top to bottom.
 The content on this top-level page is meant to be terse.
 For additional reference material on the upgrade processes and scripts mentioned explicitly on this page, see [resource material](resource_material/README.md).

-## Important Notes
+## Important notes

 ### Service request adjustments are needed for small systems